glaphire/interview_questions_and_answers/src/git/answers/git_merge_vs_git_pull_vs_git_fetch.md

-# git merge VS git push VS git fetch
+# git merge VS git pull VS git fetch

 **git merge** - command for joining one or more histories together.